Nucleus2014/protease-gcnn-pytorch/README.md

 # protease-gcnn-pytorch
 This project is to present a graph-based convolutional neural network, called protein convolutional neural network (PGCN) to predict protease specificity.
 We propose a new creation of feature set that holds natural energy information for proteins, which could best represent protein activities.
+Pre-trained models for HCV/TEV are in *model/outputs*, and cleavage information are in *graph/classifications*.

 ![](https://github.com/Nucleus2014/protease-gcnn-pytorch/blob/master/pipeline.png)